openmod-tracker/amiris/README.md

 ## Usage Prerequisites
 ### JDK
 AMIRIS is written in Java (1.8) and uses [(FAME)](https://gitlab.com/fame-framework), the open Framework for distributed Agent-based Modelling of Energy systems.
-Thus, AMIRIS requires a Java-8 JDK, which can be obtained, e.g., [here](https://adoptopenjdk.net/).
+Thus, AMIRIS requires a Java-JDK version 8 or higher, which can be obtained, e.g., [here](https://adoptopenjdk.net/).

 ### Maven
 AMIRIS has several dependencies, all of which available via the prominent [Apache Maven](https://maven.apache.org/) build tool.